Audio File Version Control: Why You Need It & How It Works

 Without version control:

 You open all eight files, trying to remember which is which.
 You might have to re-export stems, remix manually, and hope you get it right.
-It takes an hour of trial and error, listening to different files, and hoping you reconstruct the right combination.
+It takes an hour of trial and error, listening to different files, hoping you reconstruct the right combination.

 With version control: